3manuek/3manuek.github.io/_drafts/2016-06-07-pt-query-digest-usage.markdown

 And -the most important- is not only about performance.
 A good query profiling can be a good diagnostic of the entire software architecture.
 Sometimes RDBMS are used for stuff that are not the best fit or, even NoSQLs were used when MySQL/Postgres can be a better fit.

+Also, this article is not focus on SQL tricks or neither how to understand MySQL explain, which I assume you already have some knowledge to continue the reading.
+A very nice library to enjoy can be found at [Use the index, Luke!](http://use-the-index-luke.com/).

 ## The approach